Exclusive: Ukrainian tycoon's lawyer says he lent money to Giuliani associate

 Parnas was charged alongside another Florida businessman, Belarus-born Igor Fruman, with illegally funneling money to a pro-Trump election committee and other politicians.
 Fruman and Parnas have pleaded not guilty.

+Giuliani has said Parnas and Fruman assisted him in investigating Trump’s political rival Joe Biden and Biden’s son Hunter, who served on the board of a Ukrainian energy company.

-Isenegger said Lev and Svetlana Parnas had requested the loan in August this year and that it was extended to them in five installments of $200,000 with a 5% interest rate.
+Isenegger said Lev and Svetlana Parnas had requested the $1 million loan in August this year and that it was extended to them in five installments of $200,000 with a 5% interest rate.
 The loan is repayable in full by 2024, he added.

+According to court filings, the account into which the payment was deposited was in the name of Parnas’ wife.

+Prosecutors said in court the loan was meant for Parnas, not his wife.
+They said it was not plausible the lawyer would extend “an unsecured, undocumented loan to a housewife with no assets.”

-Isenegger said the loan was made in full before Parnas’s arrest.
+Isenegger on Wednesday said the loan was made in full before Parnas’s arrest.
 “I then requested the return of the funds, but neither Mr. Parnas nor his wife has responded to my request,” he said.